 In a May 2019 article by ASAE, Fast Data—or the ability to apply data insights immediately to make real-time decisions—was identified as, “one of 46 drivers of change that are likely to have a significant impact on associations in the future.”
 The rate of change in our world has increased exponentially—from industry and technological innovation to consumer behaviors and preferences.
 Organizations must be nimble and responsive to keep up with these changes.
 Fast data is one way to achieve agility.

 In mid-2019 when ASAE published their article, the concept of fast data and its application for associations was just starting to gain traction.
-One year later, fast data has become an absolute necessity.
-The COVID-19 pandemic has forced us to change our priorities and in short order.
+A year later, it became an absolute necessity.
+The COVID-19 pandemic forced us to change our priorities and in short order.

-The Coronavirus has affected how every industry operates, which means at least some of our existing educational content may no longer be as relevant.
-We’ve had to pivot quickly to develop and implement new curricula that reflect ever-changing research, policies, procedures, and standards.
+It changed how every industry operates, which means at least some of our existing educational content may no longer be as relevant.
+We had to pivot quickly to develop and implement new curricula that reflect ever-changing research, policies, procedures, and standards.
 Given how important it is that our learners understand, retain, and apply this knowledge quickly, we need to use real-time data, such as program and learner performance, to address any gaps immediately.

 Getting Started Down the Path to Fast Data